Nenyal/email-notifier-pi-motion/README.md

 ## Possible Mistakes and Errors
 ### 1- Google SMTP
 If you are going to use Google SMTP, you will need to get an application password to the sender email address (this is because as of 05/31/2022 Google has irreversibly blocked access to your account from untrusted sources).
 If you enter this password in the SMTPPASS section, the problem will be solved.
+[Sign in using app passwords Google Help](https://support.google.com/mail/answer/185833?hl=en-GB)

 ### 2- Shared Library Error
 In terminal:<br/>